Northern front of the Russian invasion of Ukraine: Fighting at Bucha and Irpin

 On 25 February, due a lack of communications with the main invasion command, a convoy of special police units OMON and SOBR from the Kemerovo Oblast accidentally separated from the invasion forces and ended up charging and spearheading the attack at Kyiv by themselves.
 The convoy was spotted by local transit CCTV cameras and were ambushed by local Ukrainian forces using anti-tank missiles and mortars at a bridge over the Irpin River, and the unarmored and under-equipped units were completely destroyed.
 Reportedly, of the 80 soldiers in the convoy, only 3 survived.

 Fighting neared Bucha on 27 February, as the 36th Combined Arms Army and Russian special police forces approached the city.
 Russian artillery began bombarding the city at the same time, causing several civilian casualties, reportedly also wounding the mayor of Bucha, Anatoliy Fedoruk.
 As fighting developed, Russian breakthroughs allowed units to advance to Irpin.

 Ukrainian forces used artillery to shell Russian convoys to halt the advance, and destroyed a bridge linking Bucha and Irpin.
 According to the mayor of Irpin, Oleksandr Markushin, Russian forces were trapped and destroyed.
 Ukrainian forces engaged and destroyed an armored column on 28 February.

 Irpin was struck by missiles on 2 March.
 Russian forces attacked a Ukrainian checkpoint in Yasnohorodka on 6 March.
 Markushin had refused requests by Russian forces to surrender the town.

+Encirclement of Chernihiv

+At 06:00 on 24 February, the Russian military crossed the Ukrainian border into the Chernihiv Oblast from both Russia and Belarus, at Hremiach, Mykolaivka, Senkivka, Derevyny and Ilmivka.

+At the onset of the Russian invasion, Major General Viktor Nikoliuk, head of the Ukrainian Operational Command North, ordered the 1st Tank Brigade to defend Chernihiv, and sent the 58th Motorized Brigade to Baturyn and Hlukhiv in order to stop the Russian advance on the major highway there.
+The 1st Brigade failed to reach a planned defensive line at Ripky and Horodnia on time, though it still managed to stall the Russian advance north of Chernihiv and began to fortify the city.
+Meanwhile, the 58th Brigade was outnumbered and forced to retreat, first to Konotop and then to Vertiivka and Kipti, where it took up the defense of the area south of Chernihiv.

+Near Chernihiv, Russian forces struck Pivka airfield.
+The Ukrainian military said its forces had stopped Russian columns near Baturyn and on the outskirts of Chernihiv, near the villages of Velyki Osniaky and Rivnopillia.

+By the second day, Russian forces were present in or near Snovsk, Sosnytsia, Mena, Semenivka, Horodnia, Koriukivka and Novhorod-Siverskyi.

+On 1 March, the governor of Chernihiv Oblast, Vyacheslav Chaus, stated that every access point to the city of Chernihiv was heavily mined, urging civilians to exercise caution.

+On 10 March, Chernihiv Mayor Vladyslav Atroshenko said that Russian forces had completed the encirclement of Chernihiv, adding that the city was completely isolated and critical infrastructure for its 300,000 residents was rapidly failing as it came under repeated bombardment.